yedhink/KTU-Java/README.md

 What if it's part of a Package?
 No problemo.
 After compiling , Run :

 > `java nameOfPackage.filename`

+# Contribute
+Have you been looking for open source repositories to contribute?
+Look no further!
+You have come to the right place.
+Try and complete the TODO list part of each program.

+# Contact
+Having issues in the program?
+Open up an issue in the issues counter, so that i could know about it.
+Feel free to contact me via [Linkedin](linkedin.com/in/yedhin1998) to clear your doubts.

+# Credits
+Without [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) this project wouldn't have become a reality.
+Thanks to Bram Moolenaar.
+[Oracle Java Documentaion](http://www.oracle.com/technetwork/java/javase/overview/index.html) , [tutorialspoint](https://www.tutorialspoint.com/index.htm) were also great references.
+Last but not the least , i would like to mention [Arch Linux](https://www.distrowatch.com/table.php?distribution=arch) for providing me with such a smooth sailing workflow `->` "makepkg!
+Not war".

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/yedhink/KTU-Java/blob/master/LICENSE) file for details